d3mondev/puredns/README.md

 ## Installation

 puredns requires massdns to be installed on the host machine.
 [Follow the instructions](https://github.com/blechschmidt/massdns#compilation) to compile massdns on your system.

-For now, it also needs to be in accessible through the PATH environment variable.
+If the path to the massdns binary is present in the PATH environment variable, puredns will work out of the box.
 On most systems, a good place to copy the massdns executable is `/usr/local/bin`.

+Otherwise, you will need to specify the path to the massdns binary file using the `--bin` command line argument.

 The script also requires a few other dependencies: